GameStop Trade-In: Expert Strategies to Maximize Trade Value

 I’ll use my own personal example to teach you how to get much more cash for your used games at GameStop.

-What I brought with me:
+What I brought with me to GameStop to trade in:

 Mario Kart 8 Deluxe